 NEXT WEEK:

-- First, on lanes 15&16, 5th-place TBD (hcp 108) will match wits with 3rd-place All Belts Are Off.
+- First, on lanes 15&16, 5th-place TBD (hcp 108) will spend some quality time with 3rd-place All Belts Are Off.
 TBD is expected to perform well, but split the series with the Belt; while the Belt is forecast to drop their average a bit while they keep the series tied.

-- Then, over on lanes 19&20, 1st-place New Balls, Old Rack will chill with 9th-place Frickin' Ten Pins (hcp 34).
+- Then, over on lanes 19&20, 1st-place New Balls, Old Rack will meet with 9th-place Frickin' Ten Pins (hcp 34).
 The Old Rack will likely maintain their current strength as they lose the series but avoid getting swept; while Frickin' Ten Pins will probably raise their average while they enjoy their victories.

-- Finally, on lanes 23&24, 10th-place Guttersluts (hcp 152) will face 8th-place Bowlkake2.
+- Finally, on lanes 23&24, 10th-place Guttersluts (hcp 152) will battle 8th-place Bowlkake2.
 The Guttersluts are predicted to maintain their current strength as they get swept; while Bowlkake2 is anticipated to hold steady as they rack up a sweep.

 *(Remember, the predicted results above are based on mathematical extrapolations and can be changed by all sorts of factors.
 If you don't like how your team's results are predicted, you and your teammates have the power to prove the math wrong!)